gitworkflows/GitReleaser/docs/pre-releases.md

 # Manage pre-releases

-With release-git, it's easy to create pre-releases: a version of your software that you want to make available, while it's not in the stable semver range yet.
+With gitreleaser, it's easy to create pre-releases: a version of your software that you want to make available, while it's not in the stable semver range yet.
 Often "alpha", "beta", and "rc" (release candidate) are used as identifier for pre-releases.